alchemy-swift/alchemy/Docs/4_Papyrus.md

 ]
 ```

 **Note**: The DTO suffix of `TodoDTO` stands for `Data Transfer Object`, indicating that this type represents some data moving across the wire.
-It is not necesssary, but helps differentiate from local `Todo` model types that may exist on both client or server.
+It is not necesssary, but helps differentiate from local `Todo` model types that may exist on either client or server.

 #### Supported Methods